ibm-cloud-docs/key-protect/settings-allowed-ip.md

 {{site.data.keyword.keymanagementserviceshort}} instance with an allowed IP policy to ensure that the requests are resolved to IPv4.

+`ipWhitelist` has been deprecated and replaced with `allowedIP`.
+If there isn't a query parameter specified in your `GET` instance policies request, you will see duplicate records when you retrieve your allowed IP policy.
+{: note}

-The following example shows how to utilize the `--ipv4` flag in a `GET` policies request via a private endpoint.
+The following example shows how to utilize the `--ipv4` flag in a `GET` instance policies request via a private endpoint.

 ```sh
 $ curl -k -L --ipv4 -X GET \